Restrict Access & Visibility of Contents in WordPress Block Editor

 We will be relying on the powerful Conditional Blocks plugin to achieve this.
 Ensure you have the plugin installed and activated on your site.

-To restrict content visibility in the WordPress block editor, click on the content to reveal the block setting, scroll to the “Visibility Conditions” section and click the “Configure Conditions” button.
+To restrict content visibility in the WordPress block editor, click on the content to reveal the block setting, scroll to the “Visibility Conditions” section, and click the “Configure Conditions” button.

-Select “Active Membership Plan” under ProfilePress as the Condition, and then the membership plans whose active subscribers the block will be shown to or hidden from (based on the Block Action).
+Select “Active Membership Plan” under ProfilePress as the Condition, then the membership plans whose active subscribers the block will be shown to or hidden from (based on the Block Action).

 Don’t forget to save your changes when done.

-The plugin also allows you to restrict content in the block editor based on user role, logged-in status, device type and more.
+The plugin also allows you to restrict content in the block editor based on user role, logged-in status, device type, and more.

 Using Block Visibility Plugin